agilhard-oss/jlink-jpackager-maven-plugin/README.md

 - [JDK](http://jdk.java.net/)
 - [Maven](https://maven.apache.org/)

+Maven Runtime JDK Requirement is JDK-8 or above.
+If you are using JDK-8 as runtime for your maven you must specify your target JDK location by using the Maven toolchain feature.

-You need to use the special JDK-12 Early Access build that includes JPackager support to use this example.
+You need to use the special JDK-12 or above Early Access build that includes JPackager support to use the plugin with the jpackage(r) Java tool as long as the jpackage(r) tool is not officially part of the JDK.

-This JPackager JDK-12 Early Access build can be downloaded from [https://jdk.java.net/jpackage/](https://jdk.java.net/jpackage/)
+This JPackager JDK-??
+Early Access build can be downloaded from [https://jdk.java.net/jpackage/](https://jdk.java.net/jpackage/)

 Alternatively you can also use the JDK-11 backported JPackager tool wich is mentioned in [Filling the Packager gap - OpenJDK mailing list - Java.net](http://mail.openjdk.java.net/pipermail/openjfx-dev/2018-September/022500.html)

-The [link-jpackager-maven-plugin](https://github.com/agilhard-oss/jlink-jpackager-maven-plugin) is not (yet?) available on maven central you must download, compile and install that to your maven Repository before you can use this example.
+The [jlink-jpackager-maven-plugin](https://github.com/agilhard-oss/jlink-jpackager-maven-plugin) is not (yet?) available on maven central you must download, compile and install that to your maven Repository before you can use it.

 Native packages will be generated using tools on the target platform.